CodeVibranium/Notes/Database/Database.md

 ### EXCEPT

-- Find the rrows that are present in first query but not present in second query so if any common value exist in 2nd query the common row from query 1 will be deleted
+- Find the rows that are present in first query but not present in second query so if any common value exist in 2nd query the common row from query 1 will be deleted

 ### INTERSECT and EXCEPT ALL

 - Dosent remove duplicates

+> > ### **_What is the difference b/w UNION & INTERSECT_**

 ## SUB QUERIES